 However, that was not the only version of the advert.
 For the more "laddish" magazines (e.g. PC Zone) one or two alterations were made.
 For a start, the caption "She really wants it" was added, and in this version of the photo it looked like she wasn't wearing any panties (the game box obviously obscured the interesting area).

 This had the effect of getting the game talked about, but not necessarily in the way that the advertiser had hoped: complaints were made to the ASA who handed down a judgement that the advertiser should desist from that style of advertising.
-A link to the picture can be found in the related links section.
+A link to the picture can be seen here.

 Information used from the Joanne Guest FAQ.